 The man who answered the phone on 28 October of Nahid Mammadov, head of the "Expertise" (Censorship) Department at the State Committee, repeatedly put the phone down when Forum 18 asked if the books seized at the 22 October meeting had been handed to his Department.

 Fines, short-term prison terms

 Three participants in the meeting at the cafe were subsequently punished under Article 310.1 of the Administrative Code.
-This punishes "wilful refusal to obey the lawful demand of a law-enforcement officer" with a fine of 200 Manats (1,600 Norwegian Kroner, 170 Euros, or 190 US Dollars) or up to one month's imprisonment.
+This punishes "wilful refusal to obey the lawful demand of an official" with a fine of 200 Manats (1,600 Norwegian Kroner, 170 Euros, or 190 US Dollars) or up to one month's imprisonment.

 In hearings at Baku's Yasamal District Court, Sadiq Hasanov and Kamran Mustafayev each received a five-day prison term.
 Anar Qadirov received a four-day prison term, APA news agency noted on 27 October.
 Other participants received fines, APA added, without specifying any names or what "offences" the participants were alleged to have committed.

 One Muslim who knows some of the defendants told Forum 18 on 26 October that fines of 200 Manats were handed down to other participants.

 The chancellery at Yasamal District Court told Forum 18 on 27 October that it is "not allowed to give any information by telephone".

 Criminal cases opened